 Using a spreadsheet to track assets has some advantages, but also many disadvantages.
 Making the right decisions about asset tracking for your organization will help boost efficiency and client satisfaction, so here are some aspects to keep in mind.

 Weighing one’s options regarding the use of an asset management tracking spreadsheet before committing one way or the other is a major aspect of implementing a new system.
-This information is useful for stakeholders, managers, and decision makers.

 How Do Companies Use Spreadsheets to Keep Track of Assets?